-Outline of Changes for Upcoming DHMs - PHASE II for Cedar, Dixon, Thurston, and Wayne counties.
+Outline of Changes to current DHMs for Cedar, Dixon, Thurston, and Wayne counties.

 In an effort to reduce spread of the virus that causes COVID-19, Northeast Nebraska Public Health Department (NNPHD) announces the implementation of UPDATED Directed Health Measures (DHM) under Executive Order by the Governor of Nebraska.
-These DHMs impact the counties of Cedar, Dixon, Thurston and Wayne Counties.
-This order becomes effective as of 12:00 A.M. on June 1, 2020.
+These DHMs impact the counties of Cedar, Dixon, Thurston, and Wayne Counties.
+This order becomes effective as of 12:00 A.M. on July 06, 2020.

 The updated measures include such things as:

-- Groups shall be no larger than six (6) individuals.
+- Groups shall be no larger than eight (8) individuals.

 - Six (6) feet separation between groups must be maintained.

-Plans for reopening must be submitted to the local health departments and approved for all indoor and outdoor locations/venues that hold 500 or more individuals (1,000 or more in counties over 500,000 population) before reopening is permitted.
+Plans for reopening must be submitted to the local health departments and approved for all indoor and outdoor locations/venues that hold 1,000 or more in counties over 500,000 population before reopening is permitted.
 The reopening plan must contain planned number of guests, how the location will meet social distancing guidelines, and sanitation guidelines.

-- Fitness centers/clubs, gymnasiums, gyms, health clubs, and health spas, are limited to 25 people or 50% of rated occupancy (which ever is greater) and will be required to have a minimum distance of six ( 6) feet be maintained between all patrons.
+- Fitness centers/clubs, gymnasiums, gyms, health clubs, and health spas, are limited to 75% of rated occupancy and will be required to have a minimum distance of six ( 6) feet be maintained between all patrons.

 - Beauty/nail salons, barber shops, massage therapy services, tattoo parlors/studios are required the use of masks for customers and employees.

-- An exception will be made for services provided by estheticians.
-Patrons will be permitted to remove their mask while receiving services directly.
+- Patrons will be permitted to remove their mask while receiving services directly.
 The mask must be worn by the patron at all other times while on the premise.

 - All individuals returning from international travel only will be required to quarantine upon returning to Nebraska for 14 days.

-- Contact sports like basketball, tackle football, soccer, wrestling, etc. remain prohibited.
+- Contact sports like basketball, tackle football, soccer, wrestling, etc. may begin July 1st.

-- Limited and Non-contact team sports including baseball, softball, and volleyball practices may begin June 1st.
+- Limited and Non-contact team sports including baseball, softball, and volleyball practices may continue.

-- Limited and Non-contact team sports including baseball, softball, and volleyball games may begin June 18th.
+- Limited and Non-contact team sports including baseball, softball, and volleyball games may continue.

 - Rodeo events may also begin starting June 1st.

-- Maximum of six (6) individuals in a party (groups larger than six (6) will need to split into multiple tables).
+- Maximum of eight (8) individuals in a party (groups larger than six (8) will need to split into multiple tables).

 - Self-serve buffets and salad bars are prohibited.
 Venue staff must serve food directly to all individuals.